 Preventive Medicine Residency Program

-Residents complete a Master in Public Health (MPH) degree through the Arnold School of Public Health.
+Residents complete a Master of Public Health (MPH) degree through the Arnold School of Public Health (ASPH).
 The MPH program includes the core courses of biostatistics, epidemiology, health services policy and management, environmental health sciences, and health promotion, education, and behavior.
 For more information on the MPH program, e-mail Student Services at the Arnold School of Public Health or call 803-777-5031.

-- Before entering the program, applicants must have completed training in an ACGME-accredited PGY-1 clinical year (12 months) with a minimum of 11 months of direct patient care.
+- Before entering the program, applicants must have completed training in an Accreditation Council for Graduate Medical Education (ACGME) accredited PGY-1 clinical year (12 months) with a minimum of 11 months of direct patient care.

 - Acceptance into the program is contingent upon acceptance by the Arnold School of Public Health -- go to http://www.sph.sc.edu/futurestudents/ for Admissions information.
 Foreign Medical Graduates will need to have taken the Graduate Record Examination (GRE) or the Medical College Admission Test (MCAT) for their ASPH application.
 If you are a Foreign Medical Graduate, see note below.